sdolard/node-jsrevival/README.md

   v: verbose mode
   R: run recursively on directories
   s: stop on first file error
   q: quiet.
-Ex: to use jslinter in shell script
+Ex: to use jsrevival in shell script
   p: predefined names, which will be used to declare global variables.
 Ex: -p "foo, bar"
   h: display this help